A Guide for Relocating Your Family to West Michigan

 - Knapp Corner/Knapp’s Crossing – shopping area with a movie theater and restaurants off of East Beltline

-- Medical Mile – a designated area within the city that has medical-related development in the Hillside District of GR, bordering both sides of Michigan Street
+- Medical Mile – A designated area within the city that has medical-related development in the Hillside District of GR, bordering both sides of Michigan Street.

 - East – East Grand Rapids or East Grand Rapids schools (e.g. “She’s a senior at East”).
-Do not confuse this with Eastown, an artsy Grand Rapids neighborhood just down the road from East Grand Rapids.
+Do not confuse this with Eastown, an artsy Grand Rapids neighborhood just down the street from East Grand Rapids.

 - Blue Bridge – an iconic pedestrian (blue) bridge, located in the center of downtown GR between Pearl and Fulton